Current Scholars - Frequently Asked Questions

 If you are interested in summer courses, please create an academic plan of courses with your Academic Advisor, and register for summer classes based on your academic needs.
 Then contact Student Central (812-855-6500; email@example.com) who will inform you of the financial options based on that academic plan (number of credits).
 Keep in mind that in order to receive any financial aid, you must take a minimum of 6 credits.
 You will have time after enrolling to cancel classes if the financial plan does not work for your situation - without cost.
 However, if you need to take summer classes, you are welcome to take out student loans or to utilize personal expenses.

 Yes, students who are looking to use their last semester of funding during the summer to graduate early can apply for the Fast Track initiative via your Scholar Track.
 Students must have completed 30 credit hours in the current award year (without using the Credit Bank) to qualify for Fast Track.

-YES, the IU 21st Century Scholars Program partners with IU OVPDEMA Overseas Studies and Scholarship Program.
+YES, the IU 21st Century Scholars Program partners with IU OVPDEI Overseas Studies and Scholarship Program.
 The deadline to apply for a study abroad scholarship typically falls between January 15 and February 15.